-- Studio Art – The Fellow will pursue studio practice that would benefit from research on and engagement with CSM’s collection and/or archives.
+- Studio Art – The Fellow will pursue studio practice that would benefit from research on and engagement with the Museum’s collection and/or archives.

 Art Advisory Board Members